This pressure cooker southern baked beans recipe is incredibly simple to make and full of rich, sweet, and savory flavors.

 - 2 Tbsp. cornstarch

-Using sauté setting – cook bacon until almost crispy, then add onions, green peppers, and vinegar.
+- Then add onions, green peppers, and vinegar.
 Cook until onions and peppers are semi-soft and vinegar is evaporated, making sure to scrape up brown bits from bottom.

-Once cook time is complete, allow pressure to naturally release for 15 minutes.
+- Once cook time is complete, allow pressure to naturally release for at least 15 minutes.
 Then release remaining pressure and remove lid.